Knight Data Journalism Fellowship

-To apply: All applications should include a resume and several examples of journalism, visual or programming work (personal projects are fine), along with a description of what the candidate did on those projects.
+All applications should include a resume and at least three examples of journalism, visual or programming work (personal projects are fine), along with a description of what the candidate did on those projects.
 Send to firstname.lastname@example.org and include “Knight Fellow” in the email subject line.
-Deadline to apply: Dec.
-17, 2017.

 The Center for Public Integrity was founded in 1989 by investigative journalist Charles Lewis.
 We are one of the country's oldest and largest nonpartisan, nonprofit investigative news organizations.
 We are also the winner of the 2014 Pulitzer Prize for investigative reporting and the 2017 Pulitzer Prize for explanatory reporting.